 Unquestionably, Microsoft Excel and Google Sheets are two of the most useful and popular tools for data analysis.
 Though you can easily download Google Sheets as an Excel file, you have to manually replace the existing file every time you update the Google Sheets.
 Now, is there a way to update the two files automatically?
 The answer is a resounding Yes!
 In this article, we’ll answer the question of “how can I link Google Sheets to Excel in real time?”.
 Moreover, we’ll also discuss how to convert Google Sheets to Excel with formulas.

-3 Steps to Link Google Sheets to Excel in Real Time
+How to Link Google Sheets to Excel in Real-Time: 3 Simple Steps

 Here, we have used the Microsoft Excel 365 version, you may use any other version according to your convenience.